 The scenario does appear a bit unreasonable.
-Unless, God wasn’t seeking to kill Moses as the minister assumed.
-My husband and I had a debate over who God sought to kill on the way home from the meeting.
+Unless God wasn’t seeking to kill Moses as the minister assumed.
+My husband and I had a debate over who God sought to kill on the way home.
 I don’t believe Moses was God’s target.
 The way the scripture is worded in the NIV Bible makes it difficult to prove my point, but not impossible.

 “At a lodging place on the way, the Lord met [Moses] and was about to kill him.”
 (Exodus 4:24)

 The first clue to understanding who God sought to kill is the brackets around Moses’ name.
 The brackets indicate the word “Moses” is not in the original Hebrew text, but inserted by the translators to add clarity.
 Most of the other translations read “the Lord met him and was about to kill him”, which leaves room for speculation.
 The obvious answer is: the Lord met Moses.
 But the obvious contradicts the character of God, which is love and integrity.
-If God showed up to kill someone, there was a very good reason.
+If God showed up to kill someone he had a very good reason.

 If I know what God said to Abraham, Moses surely knew as well.
 Since Zipporah circumcised her son to save his life and only one son was in jeopardy, we can safely assume Moses had circumcised his firstborn son, Gershom.
-Apparently, Zipporah refused to have the rite preformed on Eliezer.
+Apparently, Zipporah found the rite distasteful and refused to have it performed on Eliezer.

 God’s actions were justified and reasonable.
 He had an agreement with Abraham that spanned generations.
 We may forget the past, but God has too much integrity to let time erase the agreements he enters into.